ltrgoddard/thesis/bibl.markdown

 Purves, Robin, 'Commentary on J.H.
 Prynne's "Thoughts on the Esterházy Court Uniform"', *Glossator*, 2 (2010), pp. 79--88

+Quintana, Ricardo, *The Mind and Art of Jonathan Swift* (Oxford: Oxford University Press, 1936)

 Ransome, John Crowe, 'A Poem Nearly Anonymous', *The American Review* (May 1933), pp. 179--203

 Rathmell, J.C.A., 'Paradigms for a Wider Concern', *The Cambridge Review* (19 January 1963), pp. 193--94

 Reeve, N.H. and Richard Kerridge, *Nearly Too Much: The Poetry of J.H.
 Prynne* (Liverpool: Liverpool University Press, 1995)

+Reiman, Donald H., *Percy Bysshe Shelley* (New York: Twayne Publishers, 1969)

+Reiter, Seymour, *A Study of Shelley's Poetry* (Albuquerque, NM: University of New Mexico Press, 1967)

 Reuck, A.V.S. de and Julie Knight, eds, *Touch, Heat and Pain* (London: J. & A. Churchill, 1966)